 Your framing can also offer a hint to the viewer as to where the photo was taken or at what time of the year.

 It can be used as a device for guiding the viewer’s eye toward your main subject and keeping it there.
 After all, is that not what we long for, prolonged interest in our photos?

 So, with future photos, don’t be afraid to try this concept, but just ask yourself, when you are considering it - ‘Is this going to add to or detract from the quality of the image I am composing?’

 You will need to make the decision whether or not to have your framing out of focus or sharp.
-An out of focus framing can give you a moody look and put more emphasis on your subject or an in-focus framing can add more context to the image.
+'Out of focus' framing can give you a moody look and put more emphasis on your subject or 'in-focus' framing can add more context to the image.

 Framing your subject is not something you are going to consider every time you go out to takes photos, but this may help add another string to your bow.